-Nicola de Pisapia, a researcher of the Department of Psychology and Cognitive Sciences of the University of Trento and scientific coordinator, explained theprinciples of the study as follows:
+Nicola de Pisapia, a researcher of the Department of Psychology and Cognitive Sciences of the University of Trento and scientific coordinator, explained the fundamentalplugin-autotooltip__small plugin-autotooltip_bigFundamental Principles

 The study was conducted over nine months (with seven theoretical/practical weekends and two meditation retreats) at the Lama Tzong Khapa Institute of Tibetan culture in Pomaia (Italy).

 For the theoretical part, the participants attended a series of presentations and watched some video courses, and took part in open discussions on topics of psychology, neuroscience, the history of Western thought and the philosophy of life of Buddhism.

 The scientific topics included neuroplasticity, the brain circuits of attention and mind wandering, stress and anxiety, pain and pleasure, positive and negative emotions, desire and addiction, the sense of self, empathy and compassion.

 For the practical part, a series of exercises were proposed, taken from different, Buddhist and Western, contemplative traditions (for example, a meditation on the breath, analytical meditation, personal journal).
 The participants in the study also reported a significant decrease in anxiety, perceived stress, negative thoughts, rumination and anger tendencies.

 In recent years, excluding the “recipes” that mistake happiness for hedonism, and the New Age obsession with positive thinking, research has shown that meditation practices have important benefits for the mind, while studies on happiness and wisdom have been scarce.
 De Pisapia therefore concluded: